alexbelgium/hassio-addons/birdnet-pi/README.md

 ---

-[birdnet-pi](https://github.com/tphakala/birdnet-pi/tree/main) is an AI solution for continuous avian monitoring and identification developed by @tphakala
+[birdnet-pi](https://github.com/Nachtzuster/BirdNET-Pi) is an AI solution for continuous avian monitoring and identification originally developed by @mcguirepr89 on github (https://github.com/Nachtzuster/BirdNET-Pi), whose work is continued by @Nachtzuster and other developers on an active fork (https://github.com/Nachtzuster/BirdNET-Pi)

-This addon is based on their docker image.

 ## Configuration

 Install, then start the addon a first time
-Webui can be found at <http://homeassistant:8080>.
+Webui can be found at <http://homeassistant:80>.

 You'll need a microphone : either use one connected to HA or the audio stream of a rstp camera.